Minimal Diamond-Saturated Families: Could be ?

-The above proof explores the extremal behaviour of a diamond-saturated family where the square root bound appears as the minimal and maximal elements seem to be pushed closer together, yet spread through most of the layers of the hypercube -- note that this is quite unlike the two canonical examples of diamond saturated families, namely a chain of size $n+1$ and the family of all singletons and the empty set.
+The above proof explores the extremal behaviour of a diamond-saturated family of size $O(\sqrt n)$.
+The square root bound appears to push the minimal and maximal elements closer together, yet spread through most of the layers of the hypercube -- note that this is quite unlike the two canonical examples of diamond-saturated families, namely a chain of size $n+1$, and the family of all singletons and the empty set.
 Indeed, consider the graphs constructed towards the end of the proof.
-They show that, under the condition that the diamond-saturated family $\mathcal F$ is of square root order, $\mathcal F$ must be in a way invariant under taking complements -- for example, the antichains formed by the minimal and maximal elements have to roughly look the same and be of order $\sqrt n$.
+They show that, under the condition that the diamond-saturated family $\mathcal F$ is of square root order, $\mathcal F$ must be in a way invariant under taking complements -- for example, the antichains formed by the minimal and maximal elements have to roughly look the same and be of $\sqrt n$ order.
 It is clear from the proof that if the induced saturation number for the diamond is $\Theta (\sqrt n)$, then the size of the biggest antichain of a family of this size has to be of $\sqrt n$ order.
-This can be seen by looking at the bipartite graph considered in the proof and the fact that one side, namely the $N_i$'s, was an antichain of size $k$.
-If $k<<\sqrt n$, then we immediately get that $|\mathcal F|>>\sqrt n$ from the other side of the graph.
-By applying Dilworth's theorem, we get that $\mathcal F$ can be decomposed into roughly $\sqrt n$ chains, whilst having the size of $\mathcal F$ of the same order.
-This suggests a family of $c'\sqrt n$ disjoint chains, each of constant size and, more importantly, positioned in such a way that there are no common interior gaps for all of them.\\We believe that this is possible and that the above proof has some of the ingredients to construct such a diamond-saturated family, thus making us conjecture the following. \begin{conjecture} $\text{sat}^*(n, \mathcal D_2)=\Theta(\sqrt n)$. \end{conjecture} \Addresses
+This can be seen by looking at the bipartite graph considered in the proof and the fact that one side, namely the $N_i$'s, is an antichain of size $k$.
+Indeed, we have that the number of edges is equal to the sum of the degrees of the $N_i$, thus $n-5c\sqrt n\leq k\times\text{max degree}$.
+Because for each $i$, $i\in N_i$, we have $\text{deg}(N_i)\leq|N_i|\leq|\mathcal F|\leq c\sqrt n$, where the middle inequality comes from the fact that the $N_i$ are minimal elements.
+Therefore the maximum degree is at most $c\sqrt n$, hence $k\geq\dfrac{\sqrt n}{c}-5$.
+By applying Dilworth's theorem, we get that $\mathcal F$ can be decomposed into roughly $\sqrt n$ chains.
+Since $|\mathcal F|=O(\sqrt n)$, this suggests a family of $c'\sqrt n$ disjoint chains, each of constant size and, more importantly, positioned in such a way that there are no common interior gaps for all of them.
+We believe that this is possible and that the above proof has some of the key clues to construct such a diamond-saturated family.
+More precisely, we conjecture the following. \begin{conjecture} $\text{sat}^*(n, \mathcal D_2)=\Theta(\sqrt n)$.
+Moreover, there exists a constant $c$ such that for $n$ large enough there exists a diamond-saturated family $\mathcal F$ consisting of $\sqrt n$ chains each of size $c$, with the property that if $C_i\subseteq A\subseteq B_i$, where $C_i$ and $B_i$ are elements of the $i^\text{th}$ chain for every $i$, then $A\in\mathcal F$. \end{conjecture} Led on by the above analysis, we can also ask the following question. \begin{question} Let $\mathcal F$ be a diamond-saturated family that does not contain $\emptyset$ or $[n]$.
+Can all the minimal elements of $\mathcal F$ be subsets of all the maximal elements of $\mathcal F$? \end{question} \textbf{Acknowledgement.} I would like to thank my supervisor Professor Imre Leader and the anonymous referees for guidance and helpful comments.\\